-The Hazus analysis estimates a total loss of \$1.33 billion to wastewater treatment facilities in the Trinity Region.
+The HAZUS analysis estimates a total loss of \$1.33 billion to wastewater treatment facilities in the Trinity Region.
 The average predicted damage is approximately 18 percent.
-Thirty-five of the 38 facilities are predicted to be non-operational due to damages from a 1-percent ACE.
-Table 2.14 summarizes Hazus' predicted wastewater facility losses by county in the Trinity Region.
+Thirty-five of the 38 facilities are predicted to be non-operational due to damages from a 100-year flood.
+Table 2.14 summarizes HAZUS' predicted wastewater facility losses by county in the Trinity Region.
 The highest loss is predicted for Wise County with 10 out of 12 facilities estimated to be non-functional.